nicoleku8/Q-learning_note/Q-learning.md

 - Unlike tabular Q-learning (which uses each experience only once), Deep Q-Learning uses a **replay buffer** to store past transitions.

-> So far, implementing neural network and applying gradient descent with its loss function will sound familiar since they were introduced > > multiple times in deep learning.
-However, what exactly is replay buffer?
+> So far, implementing a neural network and applying gradient descent using a loss function may sound familiar, as these concepts are commonly introduced in deep learning.
+However, what exactly is a replay buffer?
 > In **tabular Q-learning**:
 >  - The agent observes a transition \( (s, a, r, s') \) and immediately updates the Q-table.
 >  - The experience is discarded after one use.